 List your app in all relevant markets and languages

 Submitting your app to all relevant markets can help you get broader coverage for your app.
 Of course, you'll want to make sure that your app is appropriate and meets all local guidelines for the markets you choose.
 Localizing your app's content and Store listing info into additional languages can also help.

 Enable filters for apps containing 16+ and 18+ content

-In most cases the Windows Store doesn't consider featuring apps with 16+ content, unless the app uses content filtering so that any content that is only appropriate for age 16+ is hidden from users until they explicitly choose to show it.
+In most cases the Microsoft Store doesn't consider featuring apps with 16+ content, unless the app uses content filtering so that any content that is only appropriate for age 16+ is hidden from users until they explicitly choose to show it.
 The content filter should be turned on by default, it should be password protected, and it should be available in the app itself (not on a separate website).